-We are in the midst of a pastel hair moment.
+It seems like for the past few years, we've been in the midst of a pastel hair moment that shows no sign of slowing down.
 All it takes is a scroll through Instagram, and it seems like every top salon, colorist, and influencer is bouncing between orangey-pink hues with buzzy names like blorange, millennial pink, and pink champagne.
-It’s probably because these hues complement virtually all skin tones (and, might we add, are perfectly fitting for happy summer #vibes).
+The reason for their popularity is probably because these hues complement virtually all skin tones (and, might we add, are perfectly fitting for summer #vibes).
 When it comes down to it, though, they’re all just slightly different variations of a pastel classic: peach.

-No matter how much we love peach, it can be a tricky color to get right.
+No matter how much we love peach, it can be a tricky color to get right, and even harder to maintain.
 After all, achieving a perfect blend of color is never guaranteed, especially when it comes to pastels.
 We don’t want fiery orange or bubblegum pink; we’re looking for a soft, subtle blend of both.
 So, to better your chances of peachy success and ease some of that pre-hair transformation anxiety, we consulted some hair color experts.
-Keep scrolling to read their genius tips and tricks for getting and maintaining the perfect peach hair color.

 What to Do at the Salon

 But how do you make the color dimensional, not solid?
 Easy.
-There are two ways.
-First, the colorist will mix a myriad of shades together (combining solid shades of pink and orange isn’t enough).
+The colorist will mix a myriad of shades together (combining solid shades of pink and orange isn’t enough).
 As Frank Friscioni of Oon Arvelo Salon in NYC, says, “I co-mix a base color with a touch of warmth of pink, rose, apricot and peach to get this effect.
 Great for warmer weather, I promise—this is the best way to achieve that soft, glowy color.”

 How to Maintain Your Color